 (3) Notwithstanding section 26K where the CEO has cancelled a licence or endorsement or refused to renew a licence under section 26F and the licence holder applies for a review of the cancellation of the licence or endorsement or refusal to renew the licence the CEO may pending the determination of the application permit a person to conduct the private hospital conducted by the licence holder prior to the cancellation or refusal subject to such terms and conditions as the CEO specifies in writing.

-[Section 26H inserted by No. 53 of 1985 s.
-22; amended by No. 69 of 1996 s.
+[Section 26H inserted: No. 53 of 1985 s.
+22; amended: No. 69 of 1996 s.
 46; No. 55 of 2004 s.
 517; No. 28 of 2006 s.
 264.]

 26I.
 Grants and subsidies by State to private hospitals